 Can these breadsticks be frozen?

 You can freeze them after they are baked.
-Just wrap them tightly in plastic wrap and mark with the date.
+Just wrap them tightly in plastic wrap and mark them with the date.
 Use within 3 months.
 I have not tried freezing the dough for baking later, so I can’t give an accurate answer on that one.

 Copycat Olive Garden Breadsticks Recipe

-Stay tuned – I’m working on a way to make these in just 1 hour. 😉
+Stay tuned – I’m working on a way to make these in just 1 hour. 😉 SO GOOD!

 How many can this serve?